adrianboccardo/ausferrite_model_ADI/README.md

 -Main program: ausferrite_main.m

 -Subroutines: *F.m (Boccardo's functions)
-              *Bha.m (Bhadeshia's functions that were both translated from Fortran to Octave and modify by Boccardo)
+              *Bha.m (Bhadeshia's functions that were both translated from Fortran to Octave and modified by Boccardo)